micro-os-plus/utils-lists-xpack/tests/platform-qemu-cortex-a15/README.md

-# platform-qemu-cortex-m7f
+# platform-qemu-cortex-a15

-Support files for building application to run on the QEMU "mps2-an500" emulated board.
+Support files for building application to run on the QEMU "virt" emulated board with "cortex-a15" CPU.

 ## Include folders